-The road, footpath and cycleway improvements together with two access points onto Stynie Road have been shown within the application site boundary and within the supporting wider layout plan in accordance with the site designation and transportation requirements.
+The road, footpath and cycleway improvements together with two access points onto Stynie Road have been shown both within this current application and the previous phase one approval in accordance with the site designation and transportation requirements.

-In terms of the potential impact on the water quality of the River Spey SAC, as was the case with the existing consent on the site, conditions are again recommended to control and treat surface water run-off both during and after the construction of the development.
-Taking into board the conditions as recommended the interests of the River Spey SAC will be protected.
+In terms of the potential impact on the water quality of the River Spey SAC, as was the case with the approval of the first phase of the development, conditions are again recommended to control and treat surface water run-off both during and after the construction of the development.
+Taking on board the conditions as recommended the interests of the River Spey SAC will be protected.

-As with the previous approval on this site, some of the SUDs infrastructure will be located outwith the settlement boundary and designation, however, this will result in minimal visual impact as it will take the form of a grassed detention basin, which will largely maintain the appearance of a rural location.
+As with the previous approval on this site, some of the SUDs infrastructure will be located out with the settlement boundary and designation, however, this will result in minimal visual impact as it will take the form of a grassed detention basin, which will largely maintain the appearance of a rural location.
 With this in mind and given that SUDs infrastructure has already been approved in this location, a departure from policy E9 can be supported.
+The R1 designation boundary in the emerging LDP includes the area of land in which the SUDs is located and as such the proposals are compliant with the emerging designation.